 Jabara et al (Jabara et al., 2011) first introduced the Primer ID technology and analyzed the raw data with the algorithm they have developed but was not released.
 In the future, this technology is anticipated to be used widely, we have developed an algorithm called Primer ID Algorithm (PIDA,) specifically for raw data generated with Primer ID technology using Roche/454 ultra-deep sequencing technology.

+The accurate quantification of low abundance drug resistant HIV viruses, in particular, may be substantially improved by the implementation of the primer ID approach.
+A number of studies have already used this approach for such purposes ([Jabara, 2011 #1188]).
+While the original publication describes the development of an algorithm to analyse the complex data output from primer ID-based sequencing (Jabara et al., 2011), this code has not been made available to the public and is unlikely to be made so in the near future (Cas Jabara, personal communication).
+Thus, to facilitate the analysis of HIV drug resistance sequence data generated using the primer ID approach in the Seq2Res resistance testing pipeline, this chapter describes the development and application of a such a tool.

 Figure 3.1: Locations of forward and reverse primer, Primer ID, MID and PCR primer in a raw sequence data generated using Primer ID technology.
 The primers tags the amplicon region which is being amplified, MID tags the specific individual from whom the sample is obtained and Primer ID tags the RNA sequence from where the raw sequence read is originated.
 A universal PCR primer binds at PCR priming site while PCR amplification.
 Two spacer sequences are used to separate the MID sequence from Primer ID and PCR priming site.